anupam-k/JavaScript-Concepts/Complete JavaScript Course - LearnCodeOnline/course_notes.md

 - Deno
 - Node Js

+And these engines make the code browser executable.
+Hence, we don't need to attach a JS file to HTML, we can directly run those javascript codes.

 ## _ECMAscript(ES)_
 <b>European Computer Manufacturers Association(ECMA)</b>
 > Wrote a set of Guidelines, and based on these guidelines JavaScript is made